wp-plugins/genesis-layout-extras/readme.txt

 2. Contextual help tab open

 == Changelog ==

+= 1.2 =
+* Added new help tab system for WordPress 3.3 -- this time the plugin is also still compatible with old contextual help prior WP 3.3 but PLEASE NOT that I will remove this soon and then the plugin will require WordPress 3.3+ so please update now your WordPress installation!
+* Bugfix: Wrapped conditional around `genesis_get_option` function to allow error-free theme changing (from Genesis to a non-Genesis theme) -- Please note: this also fixes the Multisite errors when plugin is network activated! -- Props to WP.org user "greghile" for reporting the Multisite issue!
+* Minor code and code documentation improvements
+* Wording: Changed strings "bbPress 2.0" to "bbPress 2.x" to reflect ongoing development & releases of that forum plugin
+* Added new Italian translation by [Marco Rosselli](http://www.prenotazionetraghetti.com/)
+* Updated German translation files
+* Updated included .pot file (`genesis-layout-extras.pot`) for translators
+* Added banner image on WordPress.org for better plugin branding :)

 = 1.1 =
 * Improved homepage layout setting with adding the conditional statement `is_front_page()` so also static pages set as homepage (in WordPress: Settings > Reading) are now supported!